Ed Ta'amu

-Ed Ta'amu (born November 8, 1979) is a former arena football offensive lineman.
-He was originally drafted by the Minnesota Vikings in the fourth round (132nd overall) of the 2002 NFL Draft.
+Ed Ta'amu (born November 8, 1979) is an American former professional football offensive lineman.
+He was selected by the Minnesota Vikings in the fourth round of the 2002 NFL draft.
 He played college football at Utah.

-Ta'amu played for the Minnesota Vikings, Houston Texans, Spokane Shock and Kansas City Brigade.
+Ta'amu was also a member of the Houston Texans, Spokane Shock, Kansas City Brigade, Utah Blaze, Los Angeles KISS and Portland Thunder.

 As a rookie in the National Football League in 2002, he was one of 28 Samoan players in the league.
 As well, as of October 4, 2008, he was one of 16 Polynesian players in the Arena Football League.

-High school career
+Early life

 Ta'amu attended Iolani School where he was an All-America Honorable Menchin as a senior in 1997.

 College career

 Ta'amu attended the University of Utah, where he was a two-year starter.
 Ta'amu was an academic non-qualifier in 1997, meaning he did not have the grades to play football.
 He joined the team in 1998, as a backup defensive end, as well as backup long snapper.
 On the season, he recorded three tackles.
 In 1999, he was a backup defensive tackle, a position where he did not receive much playing time, so in turn, he was switched to offensive line.
 In 2000, he started all but one game.